amehroz-mufin/flutter_sinusoidals/README.md

 Feel free to contribute to this project.

-If you find a bug or want a feature, but don't know how to fix/implement it, please fire an [issue](https://github.com/dungnv2602/flutter_sinusoidals/issues).
+If you find a bug or want a feature, but don't know how to fix/implement it, please fire an [issue](https://github.com/amehroz-mufin/flutter_sinusoidals//issues).

-If you fixed a bug or implemented a feature, please send a [pull request](https://github.com/dungnv2602/flutter_sinusoidals/pulls).
+If you fixed a bug or implemented a feature, please send a [pull request](https://github.com/amehroz-mufin/flutter_sinusoidals/pulls).

 ## Special Thanks

 A big thank you to [KhanAcademy](https://www.khanacademy.org/science/ap-physics-1/ap-mechanical-waves-and-sound) & [Wiki](https://en.wikipedia.org/wiki/Sine_wave) for foundational knowledge about sine wave.

+Forked Updated Repository From : https://pub.dev/packages/flutter_sinusoidals

 A big thank you to all the contributors to the project.
 Every PR / reported issue is greatly appreciated!